 - What results can I expect after deployment of adult stem cells for ED?

 Feel free to skip to sections that provide information that is helpful to you.
 For more information including definitions and descriptions of ED visit:

 A: Erectile dysfunction can result from a number of underlying causes.
 Normal erectile function requires intact vascular and neurologic function and proper psychogenic stimulus.
 Interruption of any of these areas can result in erectile dysfunction.
 Common causes are vascular, neurological, hormonal or endocrinologic, and medications (pharmacologic).

-There is strong association with cardiovascular disease.
+There is a strong association with cardiovascular disease.
 Many view erectile dysfunction as an early warning sign for heart attack or stroke disease.
 Men over age 45 or with significant risk factors (family history, smoking, high cholesterol) should discuss their erectile dysfunction with their primary physician.
 A cardiovascular evaluation may be appropriate.
-Other evaluations such as a complete history, medication review, hormonal testing and genital examination may also be considered.
+Other evaluations such as a complete history, medication review, hormonal testing, and genital examination may also be considered.
 Proper evaluation can lead to effective treatment in most men.
 For many men who do not find effective treatments, adult stem cell therapy may be a good option.
 For more complete information on the causes of erectile dysfunction see:

 1. Medications such as Viagra (sildenafil) and Cialis (tadalafil).
 These are known as phosphodiesterase inhibitors.
 These work well in many men.
 Unfortunately, some men have side effects with these medications and others do not respond.
 Men taking nitroglycerin type drugs cannot use phosphodiesterase inhibitors.

 2. Drugs injected into the penis such as Caverject (alprostadil) are the second choice.
 These drugs work for many men, but others dislike the need for a shot.
 These drugs are also available as a penile suppository (insertion up the urethra).